 Big Reach seeks to impact the Mahoning Valley.
 With a variety of service opportunities, BRCOH is a great option for individual and corporate volunteering, community service hours, and service projects.

-We are happy to share that our Food Distributions and Food for Thought programs have been maintained amidst the COVID-19 crisis.
-We are slowly and safely resuming more programs to fulfill the needs of our recipients and surrounding communities.
-Please visit our DONATE page to help us make an impact!
+We have slowly and safely resumed programs to fulfill the needs of our recipients and surrounding communities.
+Stay IN THE LOOP by joing our e-newsletter Please visit our DONATE page to help us make an impact!

 - Prayer & Encouraging Relationships